gertjana/ocpp-backend/README.md

 Sending commands back:
 ----------------------

-There is the start of an API to send commands back to the charger, although it is not working yet
+There is the start of an API to send commands back to the charger, although it is not working completely yet

 call `POST /api/chargers/<serial/command` with body
 ```
 {
   "command":"Reset",
   "data": {
-		"type":"hard"
+    "resetType":"hard"
   }
 }
 ```